eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 - Eclipse IDE
 - Kura Workspace

 **This setup will allow you to develop applications or bundles running on Kura.
-It will install only the APIs and the examples.** If you want to contribute to the Kura project follow [this guide](./development-environment-setup.md) instead.
+It will install only the APIs and the examples.** If you want to contribute to the Eclipse Kura project follow [this guide](./development-environment-setup.md) instead.

-The Kura development environment may be installed on Windows, Linux, or Mac OS.
+The Eclipse Kura development environment may be installed on Windows, Linux, or Mac OS.
 The setup instructions will be the same across each OS though each system may have unique characteristics.
 !!! info
-    The local emulation of Kura code is only supported in Linux and Mac, not in Windows.
+    The local emulation of Eclipse Kura code is only supported in Linux and Mac, not in Windows.

 ## JVM Installation